 What do I do if my employer retaliates against me for filing an EEOC charge, or sticking up for my rights?

 Such retaliation is illegal under the ADA.
 You should file a separate EEOC charge if it happens.

 Finding a lawyer in your area:

 Your state or local bar association may have a lawyer referral service you can use.
-You may also contact the National Employment Lawyers Association to ask for a listing of member attorneys representing employees in your state.
-Their page on finding attorneys is online at http://www.nela.org/other/findLaw.cfm.
+You may also use the Find-a-Lawyer page of the National Employment Lawyers Association for a listing of member attorneys representing employees in your state.
+Their page on finding attorneys is online at http://exchange.nela.org/network/findalawyer.